 The food menu and weekly rotation dates are on our website under 'mailings'.

 Citywide Catering can provide you with information on food content if you need to discuss your concern about your child's meal and potential allergies.

-All dinner money is paid using Parent Pay and Citywide Catering set the minimum limit on the
+All dinner money is paid using Parent Pay and Citywide Catering set the minimum limit on the Parent Pay accounts.

 If your child is eligible for free school meals, please contact Salford Free School Meal Department.
 Please see 'link' on this website for contact information.